 - Chatbot: Better for responding to routine inquiries and handling simple tasks in real time

-- Live chat: Better for teams with highly technical concerns needing a more personalized conversation
+- Live chat: Better for managing complex concerns needing tailored support

 Chatbot vs Live Chat at a Glance

 Free options; paid services start at around $20

 Free options; paid services start at around $15 per agent

 Moderate (depends on complexity and agent capacity)